610yilingliu/FakeDonaldTrump/README.md

 In "Generate House Number" project I tried to remove all relu layers from generator and found the result is not good.(relu can reduce the dimension of output by removing negative factors)

+## Usage
+I am using VSCode to debugging and running this project in my own machine(I am currently in China and Colab is not very stable to visit with my own AWS vpn).

+You can use IDE to open this folder as a project, and run `__main__.py`.

+You can also add prefix `pkg.` for all imports(not include library installed in the environment) under pkg folder and type `python -m pkg` to run.

 ## Requirements

 - Python 3
 - TensorFlow 2.0+
 - Numpy
 - OpenCV
+- face_recognition
+- dlib

 Scipy is not really needed, if you haven't installed Scipy and got an errorr in `get_npz.py`, fell free to remove `import scipy.io` and function `mat_tonpz`.
 That function aims to convert .mat file to .npz file, but we are using images here.